hapijs/hapi/API.md

 ### `hapi.onError`

-This event is sent after the response is sent back to the client.
+This event is sent when a request responded with a 500 status code.
 An object containing the [`request`](#request) object and the error is passed as the message.
 Similar to `server.events.on({ name: 'request', channels: 'error' }, (request, { error }) => {})`.

 ```js